Hugs Not Bugs Coming to Lice Clinics of America – Vernon Hills, IL and Spring Grove, IL

 Who doesn’t need a hug?

-Everyone does, and that’s why Lice Clinics of America® – with convenient locations in Vernon Hills, IL and Spring Grove, IL is launching a “Hugs Not Bugs” campaign this February.
+Everyone does, and that’s why Lice Clinics of America® – with convenient locations in Vernon Hills, IL and Spring Grove, IL are launching a “Hugs Not Bugs” campaign this February.

 “We will be writing Valentine’s cards and sending them to Cards for Hospitalized Kids in Chicago,” said Erin Hawn, owner of both Lice Clinics of America Northern IL locations.
 “It’s part of the International Random Acts of Kindness Week February 18-22.
 Customers can come in and write a Valentine’s card to children who are hospitalized offering encouragement and support for them during a very difficult time.